 Idid not set out to discover my own valuation metric.
 In the beginning, my intention was only to reconstruct the price/GNP ratio that Warren Buffett introduced in a 2001 Fortune article, because it seemed to be a better indicator than the common PE ratio, especially at key market turning points.

 I immediately ran into problems getting data for the market value of all publicly traded securites.
 GDP data was available back to 1790, but market value data from the Federal Reserve went back only to 1945, and it was annual data at that.
-As a substitute, I toyed with the Wilshire 5000, only to find out that the series began in 1970.
+As a substitute I toyed with the Wilshire 5000, but soon found out that the series began in 1970, not far back enough to be helpful.

 From that point it was a trivial matter to calculate the ratio of market price to GDP all the way back to 1919.